-Preparing a house for sale can be daunting, especially when doing it for the first time.
+Preparing a house ready to sell for sale can be daunting, especially when doing it for the first time.
 However, it does not have to be.
 By following the right steps, you can have your house ready to be listed on the market in no time.
 This article covers some home seller tips you need to make your house ready for purchase.

 Steps to Prepare Your House for Sale